Aircraft in fiction: F-16 Fighting Falcon

-A number of video games have featured the General Dynamics F-16 Fighting Falcon : the Falcon series (1984-2005), F-16 Combat Pilot (1989), F-16 Multirole Fighter (1998), F-16 Aggressor (1999) and many others.
+A number of video games have featured the General Dynamics F-16 Fighting Falcon: the Falcon series (1984-2005), F-16 Combat Pilot (1989), Street Fighter II (1991, featured at Guile's stage as part of the background), F-16 Multirole Fighter (1998), F-16 Aggressor (1999) and many others.

 The Transformers Aerialbot Skydive and Decepticon Dreadwind disguise themselves as F-16 Fighting Falcons.
 The Transformers character Needlenose disguises himself as an F-16XL.

 The Falcon was one of the stars of the 1986 film Iron Eagle.
 The US Air Force refused to assist with production of the film because it found the plot about a teenager flying an F-16 into a foreign country to be "a little off the wall".

 The 1986 action-adventure romantic comedy film The Jewel of the Nile featured a brutal dictator's personal F-16 as the key element in the protagonists (played by Kathleen Turner and Michael Douglas) escaping from a fortified town.

 The aircraft was also featured in the HBO 1992 production Afterburn.
 A dramatization of true events, the F-16 was the subject of a protracted legal battle over the safety of the design.

 The F-16 was featured in the 2002 film The Sum of All Fears.

 Starting in 2007, the F-16 became one of two aircraft (along with the Cirrus SR22) to be featured in Google Earth Flight Simulator.

 F/A-18 Hornet

 The McDonnell Douglas F/A-18 Hornet appears in the 1994 film Clear and Present Danger which was directed by Phillip Noyce.
 The jet drops a laser-guided bomb on a car at a drug lord's villa, being laser designated by a special forces team.

 In the 1996 Michael Bay-directed film The Rock, F/A-18s attack the prison on Alcatraz Island in the final scenes.

 The F/A-18 Hornet was prominently featured in the 1996 film Independence Day and was filmed using F/A-18 squadrons belonging to the 3rd Marine Corps Aircraft Wing at El Toro and Miramar, in California.

 F/A-18A Hornets play a crucial role in the climax of the 1998 film Godzilla, in which the planes first destroy the Baby Godzillas in Madison Square Garden by demolishing the building with AGM-84 Harpoon missiles, then kill Godzilla himself by firing additional Harpoon missiles at the monster after he became entangled in the cables of Brooklyn Bridge.

-The F/A-18 Hornet appeared briefly in the 2003 film Tears of the Sun in the final, climactic battle, helping to save the surviving SEAL team members.
+The F/A-18 Hornet appeared in the 2003 film Tears of the Sun during the final, climactic battle, helping to save the surviving SEAL team members.